 I have a number of people that come to mind when I write on this subject.
-One in particular, you could not bring up any subject, for he had to prove to the the smartest and if you took the smart direction, he was going to take the other side and try to make it sound right. he was also trying to justify his own stupidity as being right.
-In his mind, it was important to be better and superior to everyone else. but it left him as always being combative and arguing the ridiculous.
+One in particular, you could not bring up any subject, for he had to prove to be the smartest and if you took the smart direction, he was going to take the other side and try to make it sound right.
+He was also trying to justify his own stupidity as being right.
+In his mind, it was important to be better and superior to everyone else.
+But it left him as always being combative and arguing the ridiculous.
 I avoided him like the plague.
 He as a nut case.

 But there are those out there who insist on being number 1 in all things.
 Their ego will accept no less.
 They imagine they are the smartest and greatest in the world.
 So why does the world not recognize them?
 Good question.
 But they are masters of ignoring reality.
 What gives them this super inflated, grossly exaggerated ego?
 All I know is that they have it and there is no good reason for them having it.
 But they surely got it.
 I have seem some on the CBS show "Survivor" who have to be the boss and be followed and recognized or they get all bent out of shape.
 But most of them have no real skill.
 They just want to be boss.
 Its their inherited right, I guess.